judithkuneth/judithkuneth/README.md

 ### Hi, I'm Judith

-🚀 I'm a product manager and junior developer with an entrepreneurial mindset and a passion for great product design.
+🚀 I'm a frontend developer and UX designer with an entrepreneurial mindset.

 ✨My mission is to deliver sustainable solutions that improve people's lives and to learn something new every day